top of page

 Ducklings 2025.jpg

-Term 3 - Space
+Term 4 - Dinosaurs

 We are always happy to hear from you, no matter how small your question or concern may seem.
 You can call the school or send an email at any time and we will get back to you as soon as we can.
 We will also be at the door during drop-off and pick-up.
 These are busy times as our focus is on ensuring every child is safe and settled, and we appreciate your patience.
 Please know we are always here to support both you and your child.